UBESP-DCTV/mltzostercode/README.md

 ## Analyses

-The analyses for the paper are reported in `inst/analysis/analysis.R`.
+The analyses for the paper are not a part of the package core.
+They are reported in `inst/analysis/analysis.R`.
+You can find them directly on github in that folder, or (once the package will be installed) you can find it under the folder `system.file("analysis/analysis.R", package = "mltzostercode")`.

+> **NOTE**: The script for the analysis reported in the paper are
+> included in the package to show the exact procedure followed only.
+We
+> cannot provide the data used for the analysis.
+Hence, at the end of
+> the day, it cannot run by itself.

-> NOTE: to be sure you have installed all the needed package used in the
+> **NOTE 2**: to be sure you have installed all the needed package to
-> script `inst/analysis/analysis.R` too, you can install the package
+> run the script `inst/analysis/analysis.R` (maybe on your data), you
-> with the option `dependencies = TRUE`.
+> may install the package with the option `dependencies = TRUE`.

-> NOTE 2: To run the script `inst/analysis/analysis.R`, in its part
+> **NOTE 3**: To run the script `inst/analysis/analysis.R`, in its part
-> involving the *Maximum Entropy* analyses, you need the **maxent**
+> involving the *Maximum Entropy* analyses too, you need the **maxent**
 > package, which has been removed from the CRAN.
 Hence, if you want to
 > run `inst/analysis/analysis.R`, you need to build **maxent** from
 > source by your own.
 You can find the archived versions